- EPA-certified, 2% concentration

 Bear spray tells a bear that you aren’t tasty and that coming forward is going to be a lot more trouble than it’s worth.

-There are only a few real differences between most of the commercial bear sprays on the market.
+There are only a few real differences between most of the commercial bear repellents on the market.
 We picked several different varieties from noted manufacturers to help you pick out the best bear spray available.